ai-village-demos/zero-to-hero-ai/README.md

 ### 5. Code Generation

+LLMs can be used to generate code as well as written text and data.
+However there are a few caveats:

+#### Caveats

+- **Broken Code**: LLMs work based on patterns, but these patterns may not match those present in high quality, well engineered code.
+It's likely that generated code will not work or may give incorrect results if used directly.
+However, it is usually a good starting point that can be modified into robust, working code.
+- **Mixed Library Versions**: Code may be generated that uses API calls from several versions of a given library.
+Most programming languages struggle to use multiple versions of the same library in a single program.
+If it compiles/works at all, you'll probably have to modify the code to use the newest API before running the code.
+- **Subtle Bugs**: Because the LLM does not understand the dataflow through the program, nor any of the program logic directly, it may have bugs that are not immediately apparent.
+The generated code is also unlikely to properly account for all possible values/patterns in input data, or various exceptional conditions that may occur during use.
+- **The Code Paradox**: LLMs are better at generating "boilerplate" style code than novel new algorithms.
+However, boilerplate code is the sign of a poorly designed system and can decrease software quality, increase code churn, and make code harder to maintain.
+Basically, they are good at bad code.

 ### 6. Analyzing a GitHub Repo For Vulnerabilities

 ### 7. Malware analysis via Malware Bazaar API